OndraZizka/csv-cruncher/README.md

 ### Options

-Some of the options bellow are planned to be per-import or per-export.
+Some options bellow are planned to be per-import or per-export.
 Currently, most are applied on all.
 Leave me a comment in the respective GitHub issues if per-import/export configuration is important for you.

  * `-in`